MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-whats-new.md

 	* **Public snapshot**: When you choose Public snapshot, anyone who can view the presentation will see the static image, regardless of their permissions in Power BI.

-The improved functionality also helps prevent inadvertently exposuring Power BI content in the slide thumbnails you see in such places as the navigation pane and slide sorter.
+The improved functionality also helps prevent inadvertant exposure of Power BI content in the slide thumbnails you see in such places as the navigation pane and slide sorter.
 Now thumbnails of slides that include an add-in merely display a blue-cube until the slide with the add-in actually loads and Power BI permissions are checked.
 At that point the thumbnail captures an image of whatever is displayed in the slide.

-#### Important considerations

 The improved save-as-static-image functionallty requires **Office version 2312 (Build 17126)** or later.
 If your Office version meets this requirement, don't use the *Save as image* option located the add-in side pane.